AliMehraji/Documents/posts/securing-node-exporter-metrics.md

   <USER>: <HASHED-PASSWD>
 ```

-The node\_exporter will be running with the config.yml , so add the --web.config.file argument to command in /opt/node\_exporter/docker-compose.yml , Also the configs directory is going to be mounted as/etc/node\_exporter in container.
+The `node_exporter` will be running with the `config.yml` , so add the `--web.config.file` argument to command in `/opt/node_exporter/docker-compose.yml` , Also the configs directory is going to be mounted as `/etc/node_exporter` in container.

 ```yaml
 services: